Wilfrida-Were/website/index.md

 # 👋 About Me

-I’m Wilfrida Were, a Data Analytics Consultant.
+I’m Wilfrida Were, a Data Analytics Consultant

-With a strong background in **Customer service** and **Data Analytics**, I specialize in transforming raw customer data into actionable insights.
+With a strong background in **Customer service** and **Data Analytics**, I transform raw data into actionable insights that power smarter decisions across marketing, product development, inventory management and budgeting

 💡 How?
 By leveraging: